-In my previous blog on Data Storytelling I suggested that in absence of an insight, a Data Analyst should be a Questionologist.
+In my previous blog on Data Storytelling, I suggested that in the absence of an insight, a Data Analyst should be a Questionologist.

-In this blog I want to share the vital role an audience plays in generating what we all want from Data….Insights.
+In this blog, I want to share the vital role that an audience plays in generating what we all want from Data….Insights.

 Why do we do internal presentations?

-Somehow, we treat corporate presentations like a courtroom where we want the other side to loose but unlike a courtroom there is no victory in our defeat of the other side.
-We should perhaps treat internal presentations like a doctor’s consulting room.
-Where a data analyst comes with symptoms in the form of patterns, anomalies and trends and the audience are like doctors who come up with the diagnosis through the right insights based on those symptoms.
+Somehow, we treat corporate presentations like a courtroom where we want the other side to lose, but unlike a courtroom, there is no victory in our defeat of the other side.
+We should perhaps treat internal presentations like a doctor’s consulting room, where a data analyst comes with symptoms in the form of patterns, anomalies and trends and the audience are like doctors who come up with the diagnosis through the right insights based on those symptoms.

-Just like a doctor can never deny a patient the diagnosis and as an audience, you should not deny a Data Analyst an insight you have, based on his/ her data analysis.
-Please bear in mind Data Analysts are not just number crunchers.
-Should you bring purpose to their roles by keeping them informed of strategic decisions made via data analysis, you will be surprised how much more value they can add.
+Just like a doctor can never deny a patient the diagnosis, as an audience, you should not deny a Data Analyst an insight that you have based on his/her data analysis.
+Please bear in mind that Data Analysts are not just number crunchers.
+Should you bring purpose to their roles by keeping them informed of strategic decisions made via data analysis, you will be surprised at how much more value they can add.

-In essence, this is what I suggest the audience to do
+In essence, this is what I suggest the audience should do:

-2. Always remember you have the same goal as the Data Storyteller which is a better business outcome.
+2. Always remember that you have the same goal as the Data Storyteller, which is a better business outcome.

 3. Encourage questions and constructive evaluation of the data trends, anomalies and patterns.